 Teachers assign homework, extra class activities or assignments as necessary.
 Homework is an opportunity for students to practice skills and activities, to share and discuss ideas, to review materials, to become acquainted with resources, to organize thoughts, to prepare for classroom activities or to make-up incomplete class work.
 Students are expected to complete homework on time.
-Failure to complete homework may result in loss of class credit and a failing grade in the class.
+Failure to complete homework in a timely manner may result in loss of class credit and a failing grade in the class.
 Students may be asked to stay after school to make up work they have not completed at school only after a personal contact is made by the teacher.
-Homework help is available each day from 3:30-4:00 during Homework Club.
+Students who need additional assistance are encouraged to meet with the teacher to schedule time outside of class for extra help.